|About Us Borrowing Directions Friends Hours Museum Passes Policies Volunteer!|

 The staff and the Board of Library Trustees of the Chelmsford Public Library are responsible for determining the rules of behavior necessary to protect all library users' access to the library and to its materials, to ensure the safety of library users and staff, and to protect the library's resources and facility from damage.
 To maintain an atmosphere appropriate for work, study and enjoyment for all library users and staff, the following policy on behavior at the library and on library property has been established.
 Library employees will courteously enforce the policy.

-Inappropriate behavior is defined as noisy, boisterous or acting-out behavior that is inappropriate in a setting where serious study is being conducted.
-Examples of this include, but are not limited to: running, throwing, loud or abusive talking, including profanity to both the public and the staff, eating or drinking in other than designated areas, putting feet on furniture, loitering, gambling, inappropriate public displays of affection, excessive socializing, proselytizing, soliciting, selling, distributing leaflets, use of alcohol, tobacco products, e-cigarettes and other activities which disrupt the library.
+Inappropriate behavior is defined as noisy, boisterous or acting-out behavior that is disruptive to library patrons.
+Examples of this include, but are not limited to: running, throwing, playing hide and seek or similar games, loud or abusive talking, including profanity to both the public and the staff, eating or drinking in other than designated areas, putting feet on furniture, loitering, gambling, inappropriate public displays of affection, excessive socializing, proselytizing, soliciting, selling, distributing leaflets, use of alcohol, tobacco products, e-cigarettes and other activities which disrupt the library.
 Any illegal activities including vandalism will not be tolerated.

 In addition, inappropriate behavior includes: unsolicited sexual advances, unwelcome comments of a personal nature or behavior that discomfits the staff or other library patrons.
 This behavior may represent a physical danger to people or property, or may interfere with the legitimate library business of other users or staff and will not be tolerated.